heiswayi/thinkspace/about.md

 ---

 ## In short
 I am Md Abdur Razzaq Riyadh.
-An undergrad student from Bangladesh, learning datascience w/ ISLR.
-I intend to write notes on each section of each chapter in this blog.\
+A multi-planetary being, learning data science w/ [ISLR](https://faculty.marshall.usc.edu/gareth-james/ISL/).
+I intend to write notes on each chapter of that book in this blog.

-Eager to work on data related projects.
+By the way, I am eager to work on data analysis related projects on any field.
 You can contact me at- **riyadh.razzaq@protonmail.com**